 Commissioner Keon: There's a difference between communicating with and being constrained by.

-Commissioner Quesada: You know what my biggest problem is is what's your turn -- what do you think the turn-around time is going to be?
-I heard what you just said, that the conversations -- you know, maybe after a month, then we might have to send it out again.
+Commissioner Quesada: You know what my biggest problem is is what's your turn said, that the conversations -- you know, maybe after a month, then we might have to send it out again.
 Man, that --